 What if you're the registrant of an Australian web address and wish to lease it out to another party - is it a wise move?

-The body that oversees the .au domain space, au Domain Administration (auDA), doesn't expressly forbid third party leasing arrangements; but there are some important points to bear in mind.
+The body overseeing the .au domain space, au Domain Administration (auDA), doesn't expressly forbid third party leasing arrangements; but there are some important points to bear in mind.

 "For example, if auDA receives an eligibility complaint about the domain name then it will investigate whether or not the registrant is eligible.
 If it determines that the registrant is not eligible then it will delete the domain name, regardless of whether a third party is using it," it states.

-Ineligibility could be determined for any of a number of reasons, including the name not having a close and substantial connection to the registrant - or the person it's leased to.
-The Australian domain space has quite strict eligibility guidelines, which helps to preserve the good reputation of and trust in the .au space.
+Ineligibility could be determined for any of a number of reasons, including the name not having a close and substantial connection to the registrant - or the person it is leased to.
+The Australian domain space has quite strict eligibility guidelines, which help to preserve the good reputation of and trust in the .au space.

 This situation could present a significant risk to a lessee.
 Imagine leasing a name, putting in the hard yards to build a site and promote it - and then the name is suddenly being taken away through no fault of your own.